 Through the prism of my 11-year old eyes, the Soviets seemed very friendly, often welcoming us into the movie theatre they had in the campus that was constantly running Russian films made by SovExport, a propaganda arm of the Soviet Union.
 If you were a kid on his summer break and had run out of games to play, you went to a Soviet movie at the Experts’ Hostel.

 A SovExport film was invariably excruciatingly boring, besides being very amateurish.
 One that I remember watching had an old man pushing a wooden sled with a sick old woman in it, from the left side of the screen to the right, with the accompaniment of a 200-piece orchestra and a baritone chorus.
-He started on the left when the movie credits came on and we were hoping something would happen – like maybe a German Stuka would suddenly dive in and bomb them to smithereens or something.
-But the man just plodding on, until he disappeared with the sled, beyond the right-hand edge of the screen, just prior to the intermission.
-And there were actual Soviet off-duty personnel and family watching, their eyes glued to the screen.
+He started on the left when the movie credits came on and we were hoping something would happen – like maybe a German Stuka would suddenly dive in and bomb the shit outa them or something.
+That was the only instance where I was hoping for the arrival of the Nazis.
+But the man just kept plodding on, until he disappeared with the sled, beyond the right-hand edge of the screen, just prior to the intermission.
+There were actual Soviet off-duty personnel and family watching, their eyes glued to the screen.